Sucking and Malocclusion

 - Prevent the incisors from coming in (erupting) completely (open bite).

 The sooner a child stops sucking on a finger, thumb, or pacifier, the better for incoming permanent teeth.
-Pediatricians and pediatric dentists recommend that you take your child to see a dentist if your child is 4 years old and still has a sucking habit.1 If this habit lasts until age 5 or 6, your child's permanent incisors probably won't come in straight.
-And your child may need orthodontic treatment to help align the teeth.
+Pediatricians and pediatric dentists recommend that you take your child to see a dentist if your child is 4 years old and still has a sucking habit.
+If this habit lasts until age 5 or 6, your child's permanent incisors probably won't come in straight.
+And your child may need orthodontic treatment to help align his or her teeth.

 Helping your child quit a sucking habit